 Another negative of this device, and this is a complaint about many Garmin devices, is that the topographic map that comes preloaded onto this device is not routable, so you have to either pay over $100 to download better maps from Garmin, or find free 3rd party maps online.

 Finally, the bluetooth connection doesn’t really work well, and isn’t compatible with all devices, it struggles with Android, for example.
 But if you’re willing to use a USB to hook your device up, it works fine.

-Specific features: Garmin 010-01534-11 Montana 680t comes with 250,000 preloaded worldwide geocaches from Geocaching.com, a 1-year subscription to Birdseye Satellite Imagery, a high sensitivity WAAS enabled GPS receiver with GLONASS support, and an 8MP digital camera with automatic geotagging.
+Specific features: 250,000 preloaded worldwide geocaches from Geocaching.com, a 1-year subscription to Birdseye Satellite Imagery, a high sensitivity WAAS enabled GPS receiver with GLONASS support, and an 8MP digital camera with automatic geotagging.

-Description: This is one of the most expensive GPS units on the list, but if you have room for this one in your budget, it is highly recommended.
+Description: The Garmin Montana 680t GPS is one of the most expensive units on the list, but if you have room for this one in your budget, it is highly recommended.
 It scores well in all the areas you need, with only minimal drawbacks.